bigearth/bitbox-scaffold-angular/README.md

 BITBOX scaffolds are basic apps w/ bindings to your local running BITBOX.
 They allow a developer to hit the ground running and waste no time w/ app set up and configuration.

-This scaffold is a React app build w/ [Facebook's `create-react-app`](https://github.com/facebook/create-react-app).
+This scaffold is an Angular app build w/ [`angular-cli`](https://cli.angular.io/).
 It already has `BITBOX` instantiated and is ready to roll.

 ## Setup